lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Properties within a subgroup, as well as enum cases, shall be ordered, firstly, by its access modifier, then by the class/instance membership type, then lexicographically.

 Logical sorting is acceptable, but not encouraged and may be used only if all neighboring declarations can be sorted logically.
-Partially logical and lexicographical ordering is out of use.
+Partially logical and partially lexicographical ordering is not used.

 Root declarations start from the beginning of the line.
 Each level of nesting adds a step of indentation.